jeremyfourna/warehouse-path/README.md

 `uniqMatrixLocations :: [Array] -> [Array]`

 This function is the cousin of `uniqLocations` in a sense that is will do the same job but will work with matrix coordinates.
 It uses `_.uniqBy` and `_.isEqual` to do the work.

+### highlightPathBetweenManyLocations

+`highlightPathBetweenManyLocations :: NodeList -> [Array] -> [Array]`

+This function will map against the many locations to draw the picker path in the `DOM`.
+It use the function `highlightPathBetweenTwoLocations` to do the work.

+### highlightPathBetweenTwoLocations

+`highlightPathBetweenTwoLocations :: NodeList -> [Array] -> [Array]`

+This function will that the path between 2 locations and `DOM elements = NodeList` to change the `class` linked to the nodes that the picker will take.

+### startAndEndAtSameALocation

+`startAndEndAtSameALocation :: String -> [String] -> [String]`

+This function uses `startFromALocation` and `endAtALocation` to improve the picker tour list to start and end at the same point.
+This is useful want the picker finish a previous tour and want to begin a new one.

+### startFromALocation

+`startFromALocation :: String -> [String] -> [String]`

+Use this function when your picker tour doesn't include at first the starting point (eg: the sorting area or packing area).
+This might be a point that is on the border of the warehouse.
+The function will return the picker tour list plus the starting location at the beginning of the list.

+### endAtALocation

+`endAtALocation :: String -> [String] -> [String]`

+Use this function when your picker tour doesn't include at first the ending point (eg: the sorting area or packing area).
+This might be a point that is on the border of the warehouse.
+The function will return the picker tour list plus the ending location at the end of the list.

+### createPathBetweenManyLocations

+`createPathBetweenManyLocations :: warehouseMatrix -> [Array] -> [Array]`

+This function will give you the path between multiple locations for the picker tour.
+It uses `createPathBetweenTwoLocations` to do the work.

+### createPathBetweenTwoLocations

+`createPathBetweenTwoLocations :: warehouseMatrix -> [Number, Number] -> [Number, Number] -> [Array]`

+This function will give you the path between 2 locations for the picker tour.
+We use the `A*` algorithm to find the path.
+We use [PathFinding.js](https://github.com/qiao/PathFinding.js) library to do it.

 ## warehouseDisplay.js